-The small practice rooms near the vending machines belong to the Music Department.
+The practice rooms in Booker Hall belong to the Music Department.
 The Music Library has no control over them, and we don't have keys to them.
 If someone needs to unlock a practice room door, they should contact the Music Department or the non-emergency Police (289-8715)

 The Music Library has one public printer, an HP LaserJet P4015x with duplex (double-sided) printing capability.
 Its network ID is BKR201PRT1

-Paper for the printer is kept in the supply room.
+Paper for the printer is kept in the work room.
 Take only from the box labelled "PRINTER."

 Courtesy of a former student employee, here are instructions for printing from either of the two student employee computers:

-And please remember to change back to the STAR printer (receipt printer) when you use the circulation program!
+And please remember to change back to the "Tear Bar" printer (receipt printer) when you use the circulation program!